arjit-32/Computer-Science-Primer/src/content/homepage/index.md

 ---
 banner:
-  title: "Fullstack Engineering from the ground up"
+  title: "The Ultimate Software Engineer Blueprint"
-  content: "Computer Science Primer is a curriculum to Master Core CS Fundamentals and Real-World Development Skills to Become a 10x Developer."
+  content: "Master Fullstack Engineering: We shape your expertise across every dimension from foundational CS principles to real-world development. <br/> Why ?
+So that you can become a \"Complete\" Engineer."
   image: /images/banner-img.png
   button:
-    label: Start with a Series
+    label: Explore Courses
     link: "/courses"
     enable: true

 features:
-  title: The 6 Subjects <br /> to work on
+  title: "Comprehensive Curriculum Across 6 Key Areas"
   features_list:
     - title: Development
-      content: Build complete web applications from concept to deployment.
-Gain the expertise to develop and launch industry-grade web solutions.
+      content: Build complete web applications, from concept to deployment, using industry-relevant tools and frameworks.
-    - title: Development++
+    - title: Advanced Development
-      content: Advance your skill set with Git, AWS, DevOps, and Microservices, building resilient and scalable systems.
+      content: Enhance your capabilities with Git, AWS, Microservices, DevOps, and other advanced development practices.
     - title: UI/UX & Product
-      content: It never hurts a developer to have cross-functional skills, collaborating effectively with designers and product managers.
+      content: Bridge the gap between development and design.
+Learn principles that make you a versatile collaborator across teams.
     - title: Core Computer Science
-      content: Master foundational subjects like Operating Systems, Computer Networks, Databases and more.
+      content: Gain a deep understanding of essential CS subjects, including Operating Systems, Networks, and Databases.
     - title: Data Structures & Algorithms
-      content: Strengthen your problem-solving skills with DSA in Java.
+      content: Master problem-solving techniques and algorithmic thinking to excel in coding interviews and real-world scenarios.
     - title: System Design
-      content: Design APIs, architect systems, and learn design patterns for both low-level and high-level solutions.
+      content: Learn to design scalable, high-performance systems with a strong focus on architecture and design patterns.

   homepage_tab:
-    title: Roadmap of each Subject
+    title: Your Learning Roadmap
-    description: Follow structured paths to mastery, with clear milestones for every topic from fundamentals to advanced concepts.
+    description: Follow structured pathways with clear milestones to progress from foundational concepts to advanced mastery in each domain.
     tab_list:
         - title: Development
           icon: "code"  #icon package react-feather-icon [https://feathericons.com/]